20 Historic Sydney Buildings That Shaped the City

 Read more

-Barangaroo Reserve (A Modern Sydney Foreshore Park and Walk)
+Barangaroo Reserve: Sydney Harbour Foreshore Park and Walk

-Located on the western side of the Sydney CBD, Barangaroo Reserve is a modern Sydney Harbour foreshore park, characterised by open landscaping, large grassy areas, and several walking paths.
+Located on the western edge of Sydney’s Central Business District, Barangaroo Reserve is a modern Sydney Harbour foreshore park, featuring open landscaping, expansive grassy areas, and a network of walking paths.

-The new reserve was constructed as part of the Barangaroo transformation project, which has changed an old industrial site into a thriving business, entertainment, and leisure precinct.
+The reserve was created as part of the Barangaroo transformation project, which turned a former industrial site into a vibrant business, entertainment, and leisure precinct.

 Read more